-ConnectME will develop an innovative platform that has the potential to change considerably how IPTV and WebTV are consumed.
+ConnectME will develop an innovative platform that has the potential to change considerably how video and TV on the Web are consumed.
 Technically there are many options which TV and Internet information to connect as well as how to create the user experience.
 However, due to the high innovativeness of the project there is little knowledge about the specific user needs and preferences regarding the way how and which media should be connected.
-For example the knowledge which content connection are preferred by users as well as in which form might help to make technical choices.
+For example the knowledge which interlinking of content is preferred by users as well as in which form might help to make technical choices.
 In addition, there is little systematic knowledge about the requirements and preferences of content providers.
-For example, are there any preferences of content providers which part of the content to connect?
+For example, are there any preferences of content providers regarding which part of the content to connect?
 How does ConnectME impact advertising provided with the content?
 What might be the allowed and preferred modes of connection and interaction from the content provider perspective?
 How can the content provider profit more by allowing content to be used by ConnectME?
-Finally, an open question if and in which form advertising might get included in ConnectMe business models?
+Finally, an open question is if and in which form advertising might get included in ConnectMe business models?

-In order to answer the above questions a broad market analysis will be conducted among potential users and players in the value chain - in particular content and IPTV providers as well as advertisers.
+In order to answer the above questions a broad market analysis will be conducted among potential users and players in the value chain - in particular content providers and Web TV/video portals as well as advertisers.